SumiSastri/dev-blogs/docs/dns-domain-name-system/part2-websites-build-or-outsource.md

 ---
 layout: default
-title: Websites - build or outsource
+title: Websites - build or outsource?
 parent: DNS - The Domain Name System
 nav_order: 3
 ---

-## Websites - build or outsource
+## Websites - build or outsource?

 Once you buy a domain name, the next big decision comes into play.